behzadhaki/MonotonicGrooveTransformer/readme.md

     - **<** or **>** (shift , or shift .) navigates snapshots
     - **Shift D** Deletes (resets) the input groove
 - Clock is now sent only through channel 16 of midi out.

+- Midi controllers with infinite encoders or slider/potentiometers (0-127) can be used for controlling generation params.
+The mappings can also be saved so as to import in future projects as well

 At each beat/bar a single note is also sent out to check synchronization over time
    ######Note